practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 it will allow you to look under the hood of one of the most fundamental pieces of technology that we all use on a regular basis.

-## HTTP Basics
+## A (very) brief introduction to HTTP

-When you click a link to `http://example.com/file.txt` in your web browser, what happens?
+We all use web applications on a daily basis and many of us build them for a living, but much of our work is done far above the HTTP level.
+This is a good thing when it comes to writing web applications, but when it comes to building a web server, we're going to need to come down from the clouds a little bit.

+What we need to understand is what actually happens at the protocol level when someone clicks a link to `http://example.com/file.txt` in their web browser.
+The following steps roughly outline that process:

-The browser issues an HTTP request by opening a TCP socket connection to `example.com` on port 80.
+1) The browser issues an HTTP request by opening a TCP socket connection to `example.com` on port 80.
 The server accepts the connection and opens another socket for bi-directional communication.

-Once the connection has been made, the HTTP client sends the request over the
+2) Once the connection has been made, the HTTP client sends the request over the
 connection:

 ```